 How does HVAC Zoning create different climate environments?

-Each zone also uses its own thermostat which directs heating, cooling and fan operations for that zone.
+Each heating and cooling zone also uses its own thermostat which directs heating, cooling and fan operations for that zone.
 They connect into a central control panel that organizes all the parts to provide customized areas by using the existing HVAC system.

 If an area needs more air, the thermostat tells the dampers to open.
 Once the desired temperature has been reached, the control panels tells the dampers to close for that area and continue to provide air to other areas if they need it.